 Valhalla at Lake Tahoe

 Valhalla on Lake Tahoe is a perfect place to spend a casual, outdoor experience where the quiet smell of pine needles and fresh forest abound.
 I am grateful to the people of Lake Tahoe for having retreats from this pristine area, so you can relax and get in touch with our primitive feelings of nature and oneness on own!
 Valhalla also offers historical information that is very interesting and informative.
-A nice area walk and good parking area.
+A nice area walk and good parking area for your RV rental.
 Excellent place to stop and stretch your legs if you are on a long drive.

 North Lake Tahoe Historical Society and Gatekeepers Museum